Long-Step Path-Following Algorithm for Quantum Information Theory: Some Numerical Aspects and Applications: Abstract

 \section{Abstract}

-We consider computational aspects of the long-step path-following algorithm developed in our previous work.
-We show that a broad class of complicated optimization problems arising in quantum information theory can be solved using this approach.
-As a very difficult example, we consider one important optimization problem in quantum key distribution (QKD) and show that our method allows one to solve problems of this type much faster in comparison with (very few) available options. \\
+We consider some important computational aspects of the long-step path-following algorithm developed in our previous work and show that a broad class of complicated optimization problems arising in quantum information theory can be solved using this approach.
+In particular, we consider one difficult and important optimization problem in quantum key distribution and show that our method can solve problems of this type much faster in comparison with (very few) available options.